Believe it or not, I’m about as chill as they get:

 Some nootropics act directly on the biostructures involved in anxiety, some act indirectly.
 Others simply help reduce the symptoms, or effects, of anxiety gone awry.

-Regardless, there are several nootropics–natural & synthetic–that I recommend for anxiety & stress relief, many of which can be stacked together for enhanced synergy & cognitive coverage.
+Regardless, there are several nootropics–natural and synthetic–that I recommend for anxiety and stress relief, many of which can be stacked together for enhanced synergy and cognitive coverage.
 And the best part: These nootropics don’t compromise but rather enhance cognition to decrease anxiety.

 Best Nootropics for Anxiety